RitaB-afk/src/README.md

      whether the first two files are located in the same folder as the third one.
 Test the program when the files are in the same folder and when they are not.
 Save the file as CompareFolders.java.
+  3. Create a file that contains a line of your favorite song lyric.
+Use a text editor such as Notepad, and save the file.
+Copy the file contents, and paste them into a word-processing program such as Word.
+Write an application that displays the sizes of the two files as well as the ratio of their sizes to each other.
+Save the file as FileSizeComparison.java.